 If you believe the protective order petitioned against you is due to false or exaggerated allegations, it can be tempting to want to face the court yourself.
 However, the experienced domestic violence defense lawyers at Galigani Law Firm understand the legal process and the obstacles you may face in a protective order hearing.
 They can call the necessary witnesses, present evidence, and question the alleged victim in a thorough defense to fight for a favorable outcome.

-Dean Galigani is evaluated for professionalism, tested for expertise by the Florida Bar and has his Board Certification for Criminal Trial Law.
+Dean Galigani is evaluated for professionalism, tested for expertise by the Florida Bar and has decades of experience.
 With a practice founded on advocacy, compassion, and communication, Dean Galigani and the defense lawyers at firm will work with you on your concerns while fighting relentlessly to protect your rights and future from a domestic violence injunction.

 If you have had a petition for a protective order filed against you in Gainesville, Ocala, Lake City, or any of the other areas in the counties of Alachua, Marion, and Columbia, contact Galigani Law Firm.
 Your first consultation is free, so call (352) 375-0812 today to schedule yours.